Teradata/developer-resources/docs/install-ai-unlimited/quickstart/create-github-oauth-app.md

   - Create GitHub OAuth App
 ---

-# Create a GitHub OAuth app
+# Create a GitHub or GitLab OAuth app

-***MEM: In the title, let's use "GitHub or GitLab OAuth app."
-And adjust the rest of the topic to include GitLab.
-Can probably use "Git repository" where appropriate.***

-The workspace service uses the GitHub OAuth App to authorize users and manage the project state, and it stores this information in your GitHub repository.
+The workspace service uses the GitHub or GitLab OAuth app to authorize users and manage the project state, and it stores this information in your Git repository.

-  ***MEM: Can be lowercase "app."
-Sigh... their site is inconsistent, though.
-Can revisit this.
-But let's go with lowercase.***

-1. Log in to your GitHub account.
+1. Log in to your Git repository account.
-2. Create an OAuth App.
-See [GitHub Documentation](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app).
+2. Create an OAuth app.
+See [GitHub: Create an OAuth app](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app) or [GitLab: Create an OAuth app](https://docs.gitlab.com/ee/integration/oauth_provider.html).

-***MEM: The link text can be "Create an OAuth app"***

-***MEM: Is there also a link for GitLab?
-Maybe this: https://docs.gitlab.com/ee/integration/oauth_provider.html.
-It's what I suggested to Smit for the UI.***

-  While registering the OAuth App, type the following workspace service URLs in the URL fields:
+    While registering the OAuth app, type the following workspace service URLs in the URL fields:

     * **Homepage URL**: http://ip_or_hostname:3000/
     * **Authorization callback URL**: http://ip_or_hostname:3000/auth/github/callback

+***TA: Are there any fields users need to enter for GitLab.
+Ilsun mentioned 'scope' for GitLab.
+The list of scope is mentioned in the GitLab table.
+Ilsun to confirm Teradata recommendation.***

-2. Copy and retain the **Client ID** and **Client secret key**.
+3. Copy and retain the **Client ID** and **Client secret key**.
 You'll use them to authorize the workspace service to save user and project information.

 ***MEM: Does "first-time user" mean anything other than a user who is doing the QuickStart install?
 If that's the case, no need to call out the user.***